LSijing/Algorithms-Stanford/README.md

-# Algorithms-Stanford
+# Algorithms-Stanford  算法专项课程-斯坦福大学
 Python implementations for algorithms and assignments in Coursera Stanford Specialization: Algorithms.
-Four courses are included in the specializtion,<br>
+Four courses are included in the specializtion.<br>
 ### c1.
 Divide and Conquer, Sorting and Searching, and Randomized Algorithms
 ### c2.
 Graph Search, Shortest Paths, and Data Structures
 ### c3.
 Greedy Algorithms, Minimum Spanning Trees, and Dynamic Programming